Learn To Knit With Knitting Looms

 Oblong and Round Knitting Loom Set - A Mixture of Looms

 If you like knitting scarfs and hats, this set of round and oblong knitting looms will offer various sizes for you to work with.
 I purchased this set as well as my other round loom set as I wanted the smaller oblong loom and the very small round flower loom to play with.
 The oblong loom is perfect for making slim width scarfs and the tiny flower loom can be used for making fun flowers to add to hats, totes, or to make pins out of.
 The other two round looms are considered to be medium and large.
 The large size makes a very snug fitting hat like the ones that are so popular these days.
 A great set of knitting looms to add to your collection!

-You will also find some free knitting looms patterns on these links.
+You will find some awesome free knitting looms patterns at these links.